nikolak/RESTool/README.rst

 There is no binary provided for linux but the only requirements are Python 2.7 and pyqt, both of which are available in most distro repos.
-You can run the application, after installing pyqt, by simply downloading the source and running `RESTool_main.py` from your command line.
+You can run the application, after installing pyqt, by simply downloading the source from releases and running `RESTool_main.py` from your command line.

 Tested on xubuntu 32bit.